Just because you’re locked down doesn’t mean you can’t make (slightly) better decisions!

 This could be one of the only times Guinness makes one of my lists.
 Guinness is fine, but as with any mass-produced beer, flavor often becomes a victim.
-But with only 125 calories, Guinness gets a pass as a low calorie, drinkable beer.
-After all, it’s much better than plenty of other mass-produced beers.
+But with only 125 calories, Guinness gets a pass as a low-calorie, drinkable beer.
+As an added bonus, it’s much better than plenty of other mass-produced beers.

 Down To Earth Session IPA – 150 Calories

 21st Amendment Brewing is one of my personal favorites.
 While I’ve only had their Down To Earth Session IPA a few times, I’ve really enjoyed it.
 It’s 4.4% ABV – it’s a session, after all – and doesn’t make you feel like you’re going to burst out of your belt.

 I’ll also take this time to say that 21st Amendment also produces some of my favorite artwork.
 A space chimp chilling on an island?
 A+ work.

 Sticking under 150 calories, the All Day IPA by Founders Brewing Company is a solid low-calorie beer.
 Founders makes some pretty tasty beers in general, so if you happen to find this one sitting on the shelf at your local beer distributor, the 4.7% ABV and low-calorie count – along with my seal of approval – should convince you to try it out.

 Firestone Walker DBA – 150 Calories